 taciturn disposition, unwilling to speak, unless we expect to say something that will amaze the whole room, and be handed down to posterity with all the éclat of a proverb."

-in Christianity, members of a religious community that do not have the priestly responsibilities of ordained clergy
+members of a religious community who are not clergy

 Mr. Collins listened to her with the determined air of following his own inclination, and, when she ceased speaking, replied thus:--"My dear Miss Elizabeth, I have the highest opinion in the world of your excellent judgment in all matters within the scope of your understanding; but permit me to say that there must be a wide difference between the established forms of ceremony amongst the